apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 Cordova for Android requires the Android SDK which can be installed on OS X, Linux or Windows.
 See the Android SDK's [System Requirements](http://developer.android.com/sdk/index.html#Requirements).
-Cordova's latest Android package supports up to Android [API-Level](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels) 23.
+Cordova's latest Android package supports up to Android [API Level](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels) 25.
-The supported Android API-Levels for the past few cordova-android releases can be found in this table:
+The supported Android API Levels for the past few cordova-android releases can be found in this table:

 cordova-android Version | Supported Android API-Levels
 ------------------------|-----------------------------
+6.X.X                   | 14 - 25
 5.X.X                   | 14 - 23
 4.1.X                   | 14 - 22
 4.0.X                   | 10 - 22